nhsconnect/integration-adaptors-docs/MHS/README.md

 ## Troubleshooting/FAQ

 ### Spine External Interface Specification (EIS)
-Integrators may find it beneficial to familarise themselves with Spines EIS.
+Integrators may find it beneficial to familarise themselves with Spines EIS and in particular, Part 3 - Message Interaction Map.
 The [EIS](https://digital.nhs.uk/developer/api-specifications/spine-external-interface-specification) is a complete set of technical documents with the necessary information to connect to the Spine national services via HL7 V3 APIs.

 ### Sync-async=true Requests - Performance
 This request type effectively turns synchronous requests into synchronous ones.
 This request type by its own nature will be slower than the asynchronous requests because they must wait for a reply from Spine.
 There are two specific variables that control how often and for how long the MHS workflow will wait for a reply: